ONSdigital/rm-action-service/API.md

 An `HTTP 204 No Content` status code is returned if there are no action plans.

 ## Get Action Plan
-* `GET /actionplans/{actionplanId}` will return the details of the action plan with the given id.
+* `GET /actionplans/{actionplanId}` will return the details of the action plan with the given Id.

 ### Example JSON Response
 ```json